PBLab/neural_collision_detection/docs/ongoing.rst

 * In ``compare_collisions_with_density.py`` I added a function `:func:run_ur_topodist()`
 which creates an instance of the class `:class:BranchDensityAndDist` which ultimately plots the density `:math:U(r)` as a function of the topological distance of a given point on the neural tree.
+The same trendline that appears in the r=10 case is prominent in smaller R's as well.

 * In ``compare_collisions_with_density.py` I added a function `:func:run_run_collisions_dens_jointplot_multiple_r`
 which plots the collisions as a function of density jointplot for a single neuron with multiple R's (for U(r)).
+The "double hump" trend is visible in the different R's as well, suggesting that it's not an artifact of the r=10 measurement, but a true characteristic of the distribution.